 MALE/FEMALE (227)

 Eugene Halliday

+Transcribed by Caroline Freestone March 2006

 We’ll continue with the subject matter that we dealt with last week about the relation male/female.
 We’ve got one or two queries about it.
 Some of them are rather complicated in their form.
 We’ll try to reduce them a bit.
 There’s a question here.